intermine/im-docs/docs/webapp/properties/web-properties.rst

     Used to configure hyperlinks for CrossReferences.
 See below

 markup.webpages.enable
     Used to enable structured data in JSON-LD format in InterMine web pages.
-Valid values: true or false
+Available options are: true or false

 Branding
 -----------